 Are habits attachment?

 The process of forming a habit is the same process as forming an attachment so habits and attachments are the same.
 Let’s consider the habit of driving a car.
 We learn to drive the car, and it can be difficult.
 Once we have passed the test, our driving changes.
 We don’t always follow the best practices we were taught, and we learn new ways of driving esp if we change where we drive.
-But when we drive we don’t go back to when we learnt, we have developed habits that circumvent this need, and we remember these habits.
+But when we drive we don’t go back to the lessons we learnt, we have developed habits that have accepted these lessons , and practice these habits.
 In this way we are not always conscious of every step but we can drive safely.
 When we drive we pay attention to the road but we don’t necessarily pay attention to other driving needs such as changing gear or whatever.
 So driving is in part conscious and part unconscious, we are conscious when we are using our attention, and this conscious part brings about change in the way we drive.
-It is my understanding that these habits are neural pathways in the brain.
+It is my understanding that these habits have neural pathways in the brain - brain-consciousness.

 Most of the things we do are habits - they are not conscious, they do not require our attention.
 When we put on our clothes we do not focus our attention on how we dress, we simply choose what clothes we want to wear and get dressed.
 In our upbringing we develop many attachments as habit, once we learn what to do the habit becomes 2nd nature.
 And there is no need to question them.